moonycoin/moony/docs/complete-documentation.md

 [View Important Disclaimer](#disclaimer)
 :::

+## Moony Protocol

+Built as a digital public good, Moony is a monetary protocol that provides a neutral foundation for open participation, economic expression, and decentralized value exchange.
+Its architecture reflects the foundational principles of sound money and open networks: scarcity, immutability, neutrality, and resistance to arbitrary control.
+These qualities are embedded at the protocol level, forming a trustless base layer that operates without permissions, intermediaries, or governance levers.

+With immutable rules and fully open distribution, Moony embodies a structural commitment to economic freedom and equal access.
+Each unit enters circulation through the same transparent, deterministic mechanism.
+As adoption grows, Moony is positioned to serve as the monetary backbone for a decentralized economy, powering global peer-to-peer payments, micropayments, and composable financial tools.

+Moony is a monetary protocol designed as a digital public good, a neutral foundation for open participation, economic expression, and permissionless value exchange.
+Its architecture draws from the foundational principles of sound money and open networks: scarcity, immutability, neutrality, and resistance to arbitrary control.
+These qualities are embedded at the protocol level, forming a trustless base layer that requires no permission, no intermediaries, and no governance levers.
+With a fixed supply, immutable rules, and fully open distribution, Moony reflects a structural commitment to economic freedom and equal access.
+Every unit enters circulation through the same transparent, deterministic mechanism.
+As adoption grows, Moony can serve as the monetary backbone for a decentralized economy: from peer-to-peer payments and microtransactions to global remittances and composable financial tools.

-# Introducing Moony
+### Moony (MNY)

 Moony is a decentralized digital asset designed to serve as the monetary foundation for an open, permissionless payments ecosystem.
 Deployed on the Solana blockchain, it enables peer-to-peer value exchange without intermediaries.
 All supply is governed by an immutable smart contract, ensuring fair, transparent distribution with no discretionary control, insider allocations, or privileged access.

-&nbsp;

 ::: tip 🚀 Smart Contract Addresses